Zadigo/krysalid/README.md

 #### Values

-Return the data or value contained within each tag of the queryset.
+Returns the data or value contained within each tag of the queryset.

+When no parameter is provided, the default return value is the string contained within the tag.

 ```python
 queryset = extractor.manager.find_all('a')